 The Barron’s 1100 method

 Barron’s 1100 is a corrective to a straightforward list.
-First off, when you first see a word, you don’t immediately get to see the definition.
+First, when you first see a word, you don’t immediately get to see the definition.
 What you do see is a paragraph that incorporates the daily words.
 In short, you have to infer the meaning of the words based on the way the words are used in the context of the paragraph.

 Of course, Barron’s wouldn’t leave you hanging.
-For the five words that comprise each daily lesson, there is a matching exercise.
+For the five words that make up each daily lesson, there is a matching exercise.
 Here, you will be able to match the word with the correct definition (after reading the paragraph you should have a pretty good idea which definition to match with which word).
-The reason Barron’s doesn’t just provide the definitions next to the words is we would all be tempted just to read the definition, instead of trying to figure out the words ourselves.
-And that’s is the important the part that helps the words stick a lot better.
+The reason Barron’s doesn’t just provide the definitions next to the words is that we would all be tempted just to read the definition, instead of trying to figure out the words ourselves.
+And that’s the important part that helps the words stick a lot better.
 Otherwise, you might as well just be reading a word list.

 Not perfect but close

-The good news is you should be able to understand a majority of words based on using only Barron’s.
+The good news is that you should be able to understand a majority of words based on using only Barron’s.

 Finally, Barron’s—for whatever reason—provides an idiomatic expression at the bottom of each page, e.g., “to heat humble pie.”
 Ignore the idioms—they will in no way help you on the GRE.